mruffalo/multi-docker-build/README.rst

   FROM image-base
   ...

+Since images are unconditionally built with the ``latest`` tag, first, then tagged with a timestamp if desired, ``Dockerfile``s need no modification for a "release" image.

 The container build script checks for any uninitialized Git submodules, and by default refuses to build if any are found.
 This can be overridden if